Günther Grundmann: Life

-Born in Jelenia Góra, Krkonoše Mountains, Province of Silesia, after Abitur in his hometown in 1912, Grundmann studied art history at the Ludwig Maximilian University in Munich among others with Heinrich Wölfflin and Paul Frankl.
+Born in Jelenia Góra, Krkonoše Mountains, Province of Silesia, after Abitur in his hometown in 1912, Grundmann studied art history at the Ludwig-Maximilians-Universität München (LMU) in Munich among others with Heinrich Wölfflin and Paul Frankl.
 In addition to his studies, he learned painting at the Walter Thor painting school and attended the Königliche Kunstgewerbeschule München from 1913 onwards, where he took, among other things, the typeface class with Fritz Helmuth Ehmcke and the furniture design class with Richard Riemerschmid.
 When war broke out in 1914, he first returned to Hirschberg and then continued his art history studies at the University of Breslau, which he completed in 1916 with a doctorate (Dr. phil.) under the conduct of Bernhard Patzak.

 From 1919 to 1932, Grundmann was a teacher of art history at the Holzschnitzschule Bad Warmbrunn and an honorary administrator of the "Hausfleißverein", an association for Silesian needlework.
 From 1932 onwards, he was the successor of Ludwig Burgemeister Landeskonservator for Province of Lower Silesia in Wroclaw.
 At the same time he was a member of the Historical Commission for Silesia].
 In 1938, he was appointed professor at the Technische Hochschule Breslau.

 In 1935, he reviewed a bust of the Führer by the sculptor Theodor von Gosen, a friend of his.
 After the German occupation of Poland in 1939, Grundmann worked in the annexed territories and published a paper on German art in "liberated Silesia".
 In 1940, he became a member of the NSDAP.
 Towards the end of the Second World War, his tasks also included the confiscation and storage of art objects at risk from bombing from Berlin and Brandenburg.

 After fleeing in 1945, he first became director of the art collections of the Veste Coburg from 1947 to 1950.

 In 1950, he came to Hamburg, where he was curator of monuments for the Free and Hanseatic City of Hamburg from 1950 to 1959 and, as successor to Hubert Stierling director of the Altonaer Museum.
 From 1951 to 1959, he was also chairman of the Vereinigung der Landesdenkmalpfleger in der Bundesrepublik Deutschland.
 From 1962 to 1972, he was chairman of the board of the "Kulturwerk Schlesien".

 In Hamburg, Grundmann's work as a monument conservator after 1945 required completely different monument conservation concepts compared to his work before 1945: Silesia as a landscape with a rich sacral and secular building heritage going back to the Middle Ages.
 On the other hand, Hamburg as a Hanseatic city whose buildings, mainly from the 19th and early 20th centuries, had suffered severe destruction during the war.
 Whereas in Silesia it was mainly conservation that had been necessary, in Hamburg reconstruction, reconstruction and additions proved to be unavoidable.